 Subsequently Ikos automatizes the decision whether data is given away and only informs the data emitter via unobtrusive notifications.
 In this way, the emitter knows at all times that his data is being passed on, but does not have to make a permanent decision himself.
 Ikos enables the data emitter to intervene at any time, to change decisions that have already been made and thus to further train Ikos.

 By automating the individual decisions of numerous consumers, Ikos evaluates the preference of many data emitters for data transfer and can identify trends.
 Customers no longer stand alone against the market power of large companies with their data decisions, but become visible as interest groups.
 At the same time, Ikos makes the data flow more comprehensible for customers and thus allows constructive co-determination of the data emitters.

-This concept was created as part of my master studies as a result of a cooperation with Kunsthochschule Weißensee / Berlin and BMW Group Design / Munich.
+This concept was created as part of my master studies in cooperation with students from Kunsthochschule Weißensee / Berlin and was supported by BMW Group Design / Munich.

-In July 2018 we were invited to speak with leading designers of BMW about Ikos.
+In July 2018 we were invited to speak with leading designers of BMW in Munich about Ikos.